umbraco/UmbracoDocs/10/umbraco-ui-builder/guides/creating-your-first-integration.md

 ## Access your UI

-With your configuration defined and your project compiled, before you can access your UI there is one last step to perform and that is to give your backoffice user account permission to access the newly defined  section.
-To do this you'll need to login to the backoffice and head to the users section and update the user group your user belongs to to allow access.
+With your configuration defined and your project compiled, there is one last step to perform before you can access your UI.
+And that is to give your backoffice user account permission to access the newly defined section.
+To do this you'll need to login to the backoffice, head to the user's section, and update the user group.
+There you will need to make sure that your user belongs to the allowed access.

 ![User group permissions](../images/permissions.png)